harishkhattri/portfolio/README.md

 - Year High
 - Year Low

-The application is getting information about stock from Yahoo Finance webservice.
+The application is getting information about stock from **Yahoo Finance webservice**.
 User will also be able to perform following actions:

 - Remove stock from selected list